michael105/slterm/README.md

 make
 make install
 ```
-The default config might be save.
+The default configuration might be save.

-(no utf8, scrollback history 4096 lines, no XResources, installs into /usr/local/bin)
+(no utf8, scrollback history 16384 lines, no XResources, installs into /usr/local/bin)

 If you'd like to change anything, please edit config.h.in.